Practica

 To apply for a practicum at the IUMAA: please review the following listings and then submit a completed application (link at the bottom) to the appropriate departmental supervisor for an interview.
 Applications will be accepted until the positions are filled.

-Select candidates will be interviewed and must receive endorsement from the appropriate museum supervisor in order to enroll in the course.
+Candidates will be interviewed and must receive endorsement from the appropriate museum supervisor in order to enroll in the course.

 After obtaining endorsement from the appropriate museum departmental supervisor, the student must obtain authorization from the faculty of record for the course.